cubeta-io/cubeta-starter/readme.md

 - you'll notice the existence of `relationsSearchableArray()` method in the returned array of this method you can define the related tables and their desired columns to search within in the same way for the `searchableArray()` method .
-- the `filesKeys()` method will determine the columns you want to treat them as a files so the <a href="#base-repository">BaseRepository Class</a> can recognize them. in this I mean when you use the create method for example the BaseRepository Class will detect that this column is representing a file, so it will store the file in the storage path and its storage path will be in the record of the table .
+- the `filesKeys()` method will determine the columns you want to treat them as a files so the <a href="#baserepository">BaseRepository Class</a> can recognize them. in this I mean when you use the create method for example the BaseRepository Class will detect that this column is representing a file, so it will store the file in the storage path and its storage path will be in the record of the table .